 Sources and symptoms of lead poisoning

-Lead poisoning of cattle accounted for 48% of all on-farm incidents in 2016/17.
-Sources of lead include lead batteries, burnt out cars, bonfire ash, lead flashing, flaking lead paint, lead shot, paint tins and geochemical sources such as old mine workings.
+Lead poisoning accounted for over 90% of all on-farm incidents in 2020.
+Sources of lead include lead batteries, flaking lead paint, fly tipping, bonfire ash, burnt out cars and geochemical sources such as old mine workings.

 What we have done

 In response to the consistently high numbers of lead on-farm incidents, we implemented an awareness program aimed at farmers to help prevent these incidents and to mitigate the risk to consumers.

 Prevention measures included:

 Copper poisoning usually affects sheep.
 Sources of copper poisoning on-farm include cattle minerals and feed, supplements such as boluses and drenches, pig or poultry manure, distillery by product feeds and fertilisers (from copper stills) and others such as copper sulphate foot baths and copper piping.